-Please note, none of these pictures were taken during the actual HRS ride – I was solo and busy riding my bike, plus the weather was poor for much of the time.
-They all feature Tom Townsend on the same climbs though – just in better weather!
+Please note, none of these pictures were taken during the actual Everesting Roam ride – I was solo and busy riding my bike, plus the weather was poor for much of the time.
+They all feature my son Tom on the same climbs though – just on different days and in better weather!

 I said it silently to myself, over and over again: “Flat road is my enemy.
 Flat road is my enemy.
 Flat road is my enemy…”

 This would be my mantra for the next 36 hours.
 It was 6.17am on a murky Tuesday morning in August as I started my Garmin and headed east, away from the coast – uphill, of course.
 The clock was now ticking.

 I’d just embarked on an Everesting Roam.
 Like an Everesting, Roam rides are overseen by the lovely folks at HELLS 500 in Melbourne.
 ‘All’ I needed to do was complete my ride within the Roam Rules, upload proof – my ride data from my Garmin – to Strava and Veloviewer and HELLS 500 would then sign off on the challenge, assuming they were happy with my data.

 HELLS 500 oversee all things Everesting, which in cycling terms means virtual Everesting (via Zwift), Base Camp Everesting (to 4,424m), the original Everesting (to 8,848m), Everesting 10k (to 10,000m) and Everesting Roam.
 All of these require preparation, a significant effort and a long time in the saddle.
 They’re all ‘special’, but if I could keep just one, it would probably be Roam.
 Most people assume an Everesting would be more precious, but I’m not so sure: read on to find out why?

 Not many people have completed an Everesting Roam ride full stop.
 An Everesting 10k is much more common because the qualifying criteria are ‘easily’ achieved by tacking extra laps onto a standard Everesting ride: